 To reduce crime and nuisance To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy in terms of SEA objectives.
-It will encourage small scale proportional growth in line with Policy RA2 of the Core Strategy. - Overall commentary and any cumulative effects - ategy in terms of SEA objectives.
-It wil ne Core Strategy. l encourage small scale
+It will encourage small scale proportional growth in line with Policy RA2 of the Core Strategy. - Overall commentary and any cumulative effects not over and abo ategy in terms of SEA objectives.
+It will ne Core Strategy. encourage small scale